 Music is a big passion in Liz’s life, which is what led her to apply for a job at Falklands Radio in the first place.
-You can join Liz on Falklands Radio any weekday from 12:00 to 15:00 for the Afternoon Show.
+You can join Liz on Falklands Radio any weekday from 10:00 to 12:00 for the Morning Show

 Jason Lewis has worked at FIBS, FIRS and now Falklands Radio.
 Although he cannot remember when it started, he says that “radio is something I keep coming back to.
 Working partly as the station engineer and as a presenter is an ideal combination.”

 He was born in Kingston Upon Thames and moved to the Falklands in 1989 to discover more about his Grandmother’s birthplace.
-Initially planning on only being here for one year, Jason is now married and lives in the Islands with his wife and two children, one of whom is currently studying in the UK with the other hopefully soon to follow.
+Initially planning on only being here for one year, Jason is now married and lives in the Islands with his wife and two children, Both are currently studying in the UK.

 As well as working towards a future where the radio station has everything it needs to grow and improve from an engineering standpoint, Jason also presents the Early Evening Show on weekdays from 17:00 to 19:00.